Quantum-enhanced sensing with variable-range interactions: Conclusion

 Quantum sensors can improve their efficiency in estimating system parameters by utilizing entangled states.
 The strength of a magnetic field, for example, is estimated by creating interactions between a quantum spin chain and the probe field.

 We explored the effects of long-range interactions in the spin chain used as a quantum sensor on the estimation of the magnetic field.
-Specifically, the sensing protocol involves a few critical aspects, including the range of interactions, which divides the spin chain into three distinct phases, non-local, quasi-local, and local, the coordination number, the temperature of the initial state, and the time interval for system evolution and interaction with the probe.
+The sensing protocol depends on several key factors.
+One is the range of interactions, which divides the spin chain into three distinct phases: nonlocal, quasilocal, and local.
+Other important parameters include the coordination number, the temperature of the initial state, and the time interval for system evolution and its interaction with the probe.
 The methodology used in this work includes measurements of a single qubit both at the beginning and end.

 We found that the quantum sensor based on the transverse Ising chain with long-range interactions does not always exhibit quantum advantage by exceeding the standard quantum limit (SQL) for all coordination numbers, despite the fact that the situation is much better for the quasi-long-range Hamiltonian in terms of precision and time period.
 Additionally, we discovered that the precision obtained with the inclusion of next-nearest neighbor interactions outperforms the model with nearest-neighbor interactions.
+Further, the scaling of a sensor involving many-body Hamiltonian with nearest- and next nearest-neighbor interactions improves with the system-size compared to the SQL, thereby establishing its quantum advantage.

 We demonstrated that the quantum advantage may be acquired even when the initial state used for estimating the probe can be prepared in a canonical equilibrium state with moderate to high temperature, provided the system possesses quasi-long range interactions.
 In the presence of disorder in the transverse magnetic field of the sensor, the quenched average minimum uncertainty remains almost unaltered provided the disorder strength is moderate.
 We also showed that when the system interacts with non-Markovian-type dephasing noise, the beneficial role of the long-range model still survives.